Chinwesarah/Traveltide-Agency/README.md

-# Understanding customer dempgraphics and behaviour: Traveltide-Agency
+# Understanding customer demographics and behaviour: Traveltide-Agency
 ## Project Overview

 This data analysis project is aimed at assisting the Traveltide team develop an understanding of their customers in other to provide better service.